elijah-hosaka/DVHackIII_Project/README.md

-#The objective of the game is to avoid the COVID cells and survive for the longest time.
-The player will be able to move around the screen and cells will spawn every 15 seconds.
-We were inspired by the pandemic.
+#The objective of the game is to avoid the COVID-19 cells.
+The player will be able to move around the screen using arrow keys and cells will spawn every 15 seconds.
+We were, of course,  inspired by the ongoing pandemic.